jessicarubinwilliams/programming-language-suggester/README.md

 * _Navigate to the directory inside which you wish to house this project_
 * _Clone this project with the following git command $ git clone https://github.com/jessicarubinwilliams/programming-language-suggester_
 * _Navigate to the top level of the repository with the command $ cd portfolio_
-* _Open index.html in the browser of you choice with the command $ open index.html_.
+* _Open index.html in the browser of your choice with the command $ open index.html_.

 _Alternatively,_